-If you have a rabbit (ideally two, as these animals really do need company of their own kind), it’s important to make sure they are in top health and it’s a good idea to do a daily health check on them to make sure you pick up any signs of illness quickly, as it’s easier to treat if you catch it as soon as possible.
-Here is a guide as to what to look for, however, if you have any concern over your pet’s health, you should contact your vet right away.
+If you have a rabbit (ideally two, as these animals really do need the company of their own kind), it’s important to make sure they are in top health and it’s a good idea to do a daily health check on them to make sure you pick up any signs of illness quickly, as it’s easier to treat if you catch it as soon as possible.
+Here is a guide on how to give your rabbit a health check, however, if you have any concern over your pet’s health, you should contact your vet right away.

 A rabbit’s nose will twitch because this action will move the sensitive organs in their nose and expose them to more air, allowing them to smell scents more efficiently.
 A relaxed rabbit will twitch its nose slowly, whilst a fast twitching nose could mean the rabbit is stressed, or interested in something.
 A rabbit’s nose should be clear, without any discharge and you shouldn’t be any audible breathing noises.

 Rabbits can get upper respiratory infections due to their delicate respiratory systems, and probably the most well-known one is ‘snuffles’ which is a bacterial infection usually caused by Pasteurella multocida.
 Rabbits with dental issues are prone to developing snuffles.
 This is because the roots of the teeth pass very close to the tear ducts, and the roots can push upwards, obstructing the tear ducts, stopping the normal drainage of tears through the ducts, and allowing bacteria to grow.
 You should also check the nose for any lumps or nodules, as this could indicate another health issue.

 The mouth should be clear without any signs of dribbling or drooling.
 Check the lips for scabs.